thomas-darling/gulp-translate/readme.md

      * The translate annotations to preserve, where 'none' preserves no
      * annotations, 'standard' preserves HTML compliant annotations,
      * 'normalize' preserves all annotations but normalizes them to either
-     * 'yes' or 'no', and 'all' preserves all annotations without any changes.
+     * 'yes' or 'no', and 'all' preserves all annotations without changes.
      * Default is 'none'.
      */
     preserveAnnotations?: "none"|"standard"|"normalize"|"all";